-Mornington Peninsula Koala Conservation seeks to encourage and assist landholders to protect and enhance existing vegetation and raise awareness of the challenges koalas face to ensure we maintain a healthy population on the Mornington Peninsula.
+Mornington Peninsula Koala Conservation Inc seeks to encourage and assist landholders to protect and enhance existing vegetation and raise awareness of the challenges koalas face to ensure we maintain a healthy population on the Mornington Peninsula.
 Together, we can protect the peninsula’s koala population by restoring and enhancing existing vegetation and connecting remaining koala habitats.

 The Mornington Peninsula Koala Conservation started in May 2019 with the local community realising the importance of preserving the local koala population from the threat of development.
 Our main goal is to create a koala wildlife corridor connecting existing sections of koala habitat and food trees on the Mornington Peninsula to help keep koalas out of urban areas and away from the many threats they face.